-5 Misconceptions About a Power of Attorney
+The Top Misconceptions About a Power of Attorney

-5 Misconceptions About a Power of Attorney
+The Top Misconceptions About a Power of Attorney

 Get answers to some of the most frequently asked questions about a POA by learning from these misconceptions:

-According to Furman, this is one of the most common misconceptions about a power of attorney.
+According to Furman, this is one of the most common misconceptions about the power of attorney.
 “So many times I get a phone call from someone who says ‘I just got certification from my dad’s doctor to state that he is not competent so I can have you do a power of attorney and living trust for him,’” he says.

-“For some reason people do not grasp the concept that one needs to be competent to execute legal documents.
-I understand that people generally look at what they need to get accomplished first; for example, accessing a bank account because dad is not able to any more.
-However, at some point they are told, informed or just believe that dad must have lost their legal capacity prior to the signing of a power of attorney or living trust.
+“For some reason, people do not grasp the concept that one needs to be competent to execute legal documents.
+I understand that people generally look at what they need to get accomplished first; for example, accessing a bank account because dad is not able to anymore.
+However, at some point, they are told, informed or just believe that dad must have lost their legal capacity prior to the signing of a power of attorney or living trust.
 This is just backwards!
-Once dad lacks legal capacity, then he can no longer sign any legal documents including a power of attorney or living trust, which was intended to be used if dad became incompetent.
+Once Dad lacks legal capacity, then he can no longer sign any legal documents including a power of attorney or living trust, which was intended to be used if Dad became incompetent.
 The only recourse is then a conservatorship or guardianship proceeding through the court, which is a very costly and time-consuming process.”

-Getting a power of attorney document from the Internet means that you could be paying for a document that:
+Getting a power of attorney document from the internet means that you could be paying for a document that::

 - Is not current